bold-commerce/bold-subscriptions-js/README.md

 # BoldSubscriptions.js

+> :warning: This package is meant for Bold Subscriptions v1 which is no longer installable and has been replaced by Bold Subscriptions v2.
+See the [Bold Developer Portal](https://developer.boldcommerce.com/) for the latest developer documentation.

 ## About

 Use these Javascript APIs to easily build custom subscription flows, add subscriptions to the cart and navigate to the Bold Subscriptions or Cashier checkout.
 The available methods are a fast alternative to and largely based off of our [Custom Subscription Flow](https://docs.boldapps.net/subscriptions/storefront#custom-subscription-flow) and [Widget API](https://docs.boldapps.net/subscriptions/storefront#widget-api) documentation.
 Included with these API methods are detailed exceptions and error messages to help you quickly and reliably develop custom subscription flows.